hackintoshrao/s3-verify/README.md

     --access    -a      Allows user to input their AWS access key.
     --secretkey -s      Allows user to input their AWS secret access key.
     --url       -u      Allows user to input the host URL of the server they wish to test.
+    --region    -r      Allows user to change the region of the AWS host they are using.
+Please do not use 'us-east-1' or automatic cleanup of test buckets and objects will fail.
+    --debug     -d      [Under development] Currently allows user to trace the HTTP requests and responses sent by s3verify.
 ```

 ## EXAMPLES
-Use s3verify to check the AWS S3 V4 compatibility of the Minio test server (https://play.minio.io:9000) with respect to the Make Bucket, Remove Bucket, List Buckets, and Get Object APIs.
+Use s3verify to check the AWS S3 V4 compatibility of the Minio test server (https://play.minio.io:9000) with respect to the MakeBucket, RemoveBucket, ListBuckets, HeadObject and GetObject APIs.
 ```
 $ s3verify -a YOUR_ACCESS_KEY -s YOUR_SECRET_KEY https://play.minio.io
 ```